 • Knowledge about the caloric content of different meat types allows us to diversify our diet.
 By choosing various cuts and sources of meat with varying calorie counts, we can provide our bodies with a wider range of essential nutrients and avoid potential nutrient deficiencies.

-See also How many calories burned from hiking
+See also How many calories does a slice of cheddar cheese have

 In conclusion, understanding the caloric content of meat offers numerous benefits for maintaining a healthy lifestyle.
 By being aware of the energy value of the meat we consume, we can make informed dietary choices that align with our health goals and optimize our overall well-being.